 Welcome to our Virtual Tour.
 We really enjoy sharing our school and nursery unit with prospective parents at this time of the year.

-Please complete the online pre-enrolment form at the bottom of this page to ensure that we can keep you informed of the Admissions Process.
+Please feel free to complete the online pre-enrolment form, before or after your Open Day visit, at the bottom of this page to ensure that we can keep you informed of the Admissions Process.

 Thank you for visiting our website and we hope to see you soon!

 Our school prospectus is a great way to find out more about Buick.
 Click on the link below and have a look.

 We have two Primary 1 classes and we can accept up to 60 pupils.

 The children are encouraged to give of their best in a welcoming environment where their individuality is recognised and their talents developed.
 What better way to see what goes on in Primary 1 than with our wonderful pupils showing you what they have been learning this term?

 Our Nursery children receive a warm welcome every morning.
 We have places for 26 children in a morning session.
 The Nursery Unit provides a stimulating and nurturing environment to introduce children to their learning journey.
 Let the amazing pupils from Nursery show you what they have been up to this term!